 Love Field is fully equipped with all of the necessary aeronautical lighting, airport marking and air navigation radio aids to ensure its accessibility to aircraft even under highly adverse weather conditions.
 Its long parallel runways are enhanced with state of the art visual approach lighting aids and four instrument landing systems.
 Love Field also has a crosswind runway.
 Other features include surveillance radar services, a windshear warning system and an FAA air traffic control tower that provides services 24 hours a day.

 Seven full service fixed base operators (FBOs) at Love Field provide general aviation users with a wide variety of services including fuel, maintenance, hangar rentals, and charters.
 FBOs at Love Field are well equipped to handle executive needs providing first class amenities such as meeting rooms, car rentals, limousine service and restaurants.
-Love Field is served by Southwest Airlines, Virgin America Airlines, United Airlines, Seaport Airlines and Delta Airlines.
+Love Field is served by Southwest Airlines, Virgin America Airlines, Seaport Airlines and Delta Airlines.

 Love Field serves as the front door to Dallas for seven million passengers a year providing a vital link in the economy of the City of Dallas, the region and the nation.